CCW MAPS & FAQ’s

 How long do your classes last?

 Our Multi-State concealed carry classes are approximately 3-4 hours long.
 Our Idaho Enhanced class is an 8 hour class, which include a 4 hour legal portion and a 4 hour range safety and shooting exercise.
 At times the classes can go over depending on questions and paperwork, so please adjust your schedules accordingly.

 Do class participants have to take a test or shoot a gun as part of the class?

-Do I also need to obtain a permit from the state where I reside?
+If I am applying for the enhanced License as a non-resident, Do I need to obtain a permit from the state where I reside?

 How long do I have after the class to submit my application(s)?